ros-industrial/ros_qtc_plugin/4.5/_sources/_source/How-to-Install-Users.rst.txt

    ..
 Note::

-      The Offline Installer is to be used on machiens that do not have internet access.
+      The Offline Installer is to be used on machines that do not have internet access.

 #.
 Then right click on the installer file, select properties and enable execution under permissions.